-Home sprinklers will protect your family, home and contents from the threat of fire - 24 hours a day.
+Home sprinklers will protect your family, home, and contents from the threat of fire - 24 hours a

-Sprinkler technology has come a long way in a short space of time.
+Sprinkler technology has come a long way in a a short space of time.
 The cost of including home sprinklers into a new house or adding them as part of major renovations is probably a lot cheaper than you think.

-Home sprinklers use the same domestic plumbing as your kitchen taps and can be installed by a qualified plumber in less than two days.
+Home sprinklers use the same domestic plumbing as your kitchen taps and can be installed by a qualified plumber in less than two

-More importantly though, sprinklers provide the fastest possible means of extinguishing fires in rural homes.
+More importantly though, sprinklers provide the fastest possible means of extinguishing fires in

-For more information visit www.fireandemergency.nz
+For more information, visit www.fireandemergency.nz

-There are three fire seasons you should be aware of:
+Fire seasons

-Open fire season - a fire permit is not required to light

-a fire in the open air.

-Restricted fire season - in this season a fire permit from your local Rural Fire Authority is required before you can light a fire in the open air.

-Prohibited fire season - means a total fire ban is in place.
-Lighting fires in the open air is not permitted,

-For the current fire season and to apply for fire permits contact your local Rural Fire Authority or visit www.checkitsalright.nz
+Open fire season - a fire permit is not required to light a fire in the Restricted fire season - in this season a fire permit from Fire and open air.
+Emergency is required before you can light a fire in the open air.
+Prohibited fire season - this means a total fire ban is in place.
+Lighting fires in the open air is not permitted.
+For the current fire season and to apply for fire permits, contact Fire and Emergency NZ on 09 486 7948 or visit checkitsalright.co.nz

-Plan Activation Process
+Plan activation process

-These instructions are for members of the Waikare/ Waihaha community response group and emergency services for initiating their pre-planned roles.
+These instructions are for members of the Mitimiti community response group and emergency services for initiating their pre-planned roles.